 You can also read more about herbs for a protection bath here

-I often use myrtle during rituals, especially when I want to be rid of bad energy from someone who was not to be trusted by me, and I want to shut them out from my life.
+I often use myrtle during rituals, especially when I want to be rid of bad energy from someone who was not to be trusted by me and shut them out from my life.
 I often use it during my Full Moon rituals.

 Powerful tell-me-the-truth spell with myrtle